First Home Super Saver Scheme

 And link to which allow you to access a copy of your credit report once a year for free.
 When you download your report, make sure you look out for any errors, and get them removed from your file before applying for a home loan.

 First Home Buyer Guide for NEW HOMES – CLICK HERE

 First Home Buyer – General Information CLICK HERE

-First Home Super Saver Scheme – General information CLICK HERE
+First Home Super Saver Scheme – New Legislation Information CLICK HERE